-optimal static fit $H = h(V) = b \cdot V + c$ , where V (blue) is measured ventilation flow rates (inhalation and exhalation) at the mouthpiece.
+The high frequency fluctuations in HR that are particularly large at low mean workloads and low HR cannot be explained by the simple fits or models above, and thus additional signals and mechanisms must be included that can be causally related to this setting.
+Figs. 5-6 shed light on breathing as a cause of much of the high frequency HRV.
+Fig. 5A shows HR (red) during natural breathing at rest, with the optimal static fit $h(V)=b\cdot V+c$ where V (blue) is measured ventilation flow rates (inhalation and exhalation) at the mouthpiece.
 The static linear fit can be used to scale the units of V (blue) in Fig. 5A to visualize the best fit to HR (red) and its error, shown in Table 2.
-That HR and ventilation match so well in frequency is consistent with the observation that under certain conditions, inspiration is accompanied by an acceleration of HR, and expiration by a deceleration, a phenomenon called respiratory sinus arrhythmia (RSA) (16, 40-46).
-However, because ventilation and HR are both generated by neuroendocrine control, this fit (i.e., correlation) by itself does not suggest a specific mechanistic explanation of the resulting ventilation-HR correlation or HRV.
+That HR and ventilation match so well in frequency (if not magnitude) is consistent with the observation that under certain conditions, inspiration is accompanied by an acceleration of heart rate, and expiration by a deceleration, a phenomenon called respiratory sinus arrhythmia (RSA) [38-45].
+However, because ventilation and HR are both generated by neuroendocrine control, this fit (i.e. correlation) by itself does not suggest a specific mechanistic explanation of the resulting HR-ventilation correlation or HRV.